Meghan Markle and Prince Harry Are All Smiles on First Nigeria Trip

 Though they've left their royal duties behind, Prince Harry and Meghan Markle made an official visit to Nigeria on Friday, reminiscent of their former royal tours.

-The Duke and Duchess of Sussex were all smiles as they visited the Lightway Academy in Abuja while on their first visit to Nigeria.
-It marks the couple's first official international visit since they stepped down from their roles as senior royals in early 2020.
+The Duke and Duchess of Sussex were all smiles as they visited the Lightway Academy in Abuja while on a visit to Nigeria.
+Not only is it their first time in the country, but the trip also marks the couple's first official international tour since they stepped down from their roles as senior royals in early 2020.

-Harry wore an off-white linen button-down shirt and pants while Meghan donned a peach-colored Heidi Merrick maxi dress with her hair down in a loose ponytail.
+On Friday, Harry was seen wearing an off-white linen button-down shirt and pants while Meghan donned a peach-colored Heidi Merrick maxi dress with her hair down in a loose ponytail.

 The couple were gifted large brown wooden beaded necklaces, which they wore throughout the visit.
-They snapped selfies with school children, watching local performers, and were greeted with a flower-covered banner that read, "We Are Honored to Have you!"
+They snapped selfies with school children, watched local performers and were greeted with a flower-covered banner that read, "We Are Honored to Have You!"

 Harry and Meghan's Archewell Foundation previously donated school supplies and menstrual products to the women of Nigeria through a partnership with the GEANCO Foundation.